AdobeDocs/campaign-standard.en/help/channels/using/event-transactional-messages.md

    >
    >You can also enter the information relating to the profile table.
 See [Enriching the transactional message content](../../administration/using/configuring-transactional-messaging.md#enriching-the-transactional-message-content).

-1. After having been created, the test profile will be pre-specified in the transactional message.
+1. Once created, the test profile will be pre-specified in the transactional message.
 Click the **[!UICONTROL Test profiles]** block of the message to check the target of your proof.

    ![](assets/message-center_5.png)

 You can also create a new test profile or use one that already exists in the **[!UICONTROL Test profiles]** menu.

 1. Click the **[!UICONTROL Adobe Campaign]** logo, in the top left corner, then select **[!UICONTROL Profiles & audiences]** > **[!UICONTROL Test profiles]**.
-1. In the **[!UICONTROL Event]** section of the page of the test profile that you have chosen, select the event that you have just created.
+1. In the **[!UICONTROL Event]** section, select the event that you have just created.
 In this example, select "Cart abandonment (EVTcartAbandonment)".
 1. Specify the information to send in JSON format in the **[!UICONTROL Event data]** text box.

    ![](assets/message-center_3.png)